mahmoudparsian/data-warehousing-and-business-intelligence/resources/class_lectures/week_03_SQL_for_Data_Cleanup_and_Analysis/week_03_Practice_SQL_JOINs.md

 1 row in set (0.00 sec)
 ~~~

-## Q6: Which songs have been played by both Alice and Bob?
+## Q6: Which songs have been played by both Alex and Jane?

-	1. So, identifying the songs that both Alice and Bob
+	1. So, identifying the songs that both Alex and Jane
 	   have rocked out to? —

 	2. We’re going to sift through the